roman-milk/roman-milk.github.io/shauna-williams-slut-mommy.md

  I wanted the cum cup desperate to please me and desperate to please Cletus with us both demanding opposites.

  The idea was that slut-mommy ran the gauntlet of increased punishments and increasingly humiliating sex acts as she tried hopelessly to please her son and her new lover.
-Report_Story #2